 - Salomon Women’s X Ultra Mid 2 GTX Hiking Shoe

-First lets take a look at our favorite hiking shoes, then we’ll talk about how to find the best pair for you.
-Here is a feature overview of the top 3 overall picks followed by full reviews and our buyers guide below.
+Let’s take a look at our top rated women’s hiking shoes, then we’ll talk about how to choose the best pair for you in our buyers guide below.

 Women’s Hiking Shoe Reviews